 The Group's main interest rate risk arises from its borrowings and cash at the bank, both of which carry variable rates of interest.
 The Group policy is to ensure that at least 60% of Group corporate borrowings are hedged into a fixed rate for the term of the borrowing (unless approved by the Board).
 Non-securitised lease portfolio borrowings (other than where used to fund leases in inertia or informal extension) are required to be hedged using an amortising swap profile that reflects the expected repayment profile of the borrowings.
-Securitisation borrowings are similarly required to be hedged using an amortising swap profile that reflects the expected repayment profile of the borrowings, in compliance with parameters agreed with the financiers to the securitisation.
+Securitisation borrowings are similarly required to be hedged using an amortising swap profile that reflects the expected repayment profile that reflects the expected repayment profile of the borrowings.